 For installed software and libraries, there are some other things to report:

-- How you installed the software: as a download, from a package manager, or from source
+a package manager, or from source

 If it's a web application, you can be extra nice by opening up your browser debugging tools, seeing if there's an error in the Console, and reporting it exactly, by copying & pasting the text.